Categories

 This is not true at all.
 But lots of owners only use their overlocker for neatening edges when in fact there are also a whole range of other functions of an overlocker.
 Firstly, they can stitch the seam for you too so are great time-saving devices.
 The average domestic sewing machine speed is 800 stitches per minute; domestic overlockers can push out 1300-1500 stitches per minute.
 Also because there are two needles, it gives a strong seam.
 It’s called a 4-thread safety stitch; the clue is the word ‘safety’.
 Even if you take one of the needles out, and sew with only 3-threads, the overlocker can still produce a good-quality, durable seam.

-Then there is attaching elastic into a seam, adding decorative finishes and trims, and even making decorative cords and braids.
+Then there is attaching elastic into a seam, adding decorative finishes and trims, stitching various types of hems, adding cuffs and neckbands, and even making decorative cords and braids.
 Don’t underestimate an overlocker!

 This is a very common question but that’s the problem with overlockers.
 There is no ‘standard’ setting that’s good for everything.
 Overlockers are very sensitive to small changes in the fabric type, the number of layers, the stitch length and width.
 A small change to one of these variables will affect the tension.
 So you need to understand how to adapt the stitch and tension settings for each situation.

 When you first get your overlocker, don’t try to jump right in to make anything on it.
 That’s like driving to the next town during your first driving lesson.
 Instead, thread it up with 4 different colours of thread, and spend some time playing with fabric scraps in different weights.
 Read through your instruction manual, trying out all the different settings.
 Learn to identify what a perfect stitch should look like.
 And if you don’t achieve it, why not?
 Find out what’s wrong with the tension, and how to put it right.
 That’s why using different thread colours helps; so you can see which one is causing the problem.
 Keep your samples and make a reference book.
+Investing time to understand how it works initially will reap rewards later.
 With that knowledge and confidence, then you’ll be ready to dive in.

 Sheer or lightweight fabrics, for example eveningwear, can be seamed using only 2-threads.
 This is a lovely lightweight seam and is appropriate for the intended wear of the garment.
 Sportswear or garment areas where the seam will receive a lot of stress can be stitched with a 4-thread safety seam, or even stitched again with a sewing machine.
 Not all machines have a 2-thread function so check before you buy if you’re intending to work with ultralight fabrics.